Looking for the best varicose veins exercise for legs?

 Varicose veins can be extremely uncomfortable.
 It can progress over time and lead to more serious issues, thus resulting in the need for surgery.
 Fortunately, regular exercise can help reduce the pain and discomfort of varicose veins in your legs, allowing you to feel better and lead a more normal life.

-Certain leg exercise can enhance your blood circulation, but is it safe for people with varicose veins to do them?
+Certain leg exercises can enhance your blood circulation, but is it safe for people suffering from venous insufficiencies to do varicose exercises?
+Let us find out.

 Exercise should be an essential part of your daily routine if you want your body to stay agile and healthy.

-However, it is best to avoid high-impact exercises like running and weight-lighting if you have varicose veins as they can put a lot of pressure on your legs.
-People with varicose veins should stick to low-impact exercises like walking and yoga to avoid further exerting their already weak veins.
+However, it is best to avoid high-impact exercises like running and weight-lighting if you have varicose veins, as they can put a lot of pressure on your legs.
+In that case, varicose veins exercise for legs like walking and yoga are a great first step to start an exercise routine.
+Low-impact exercises can help to avoid further exerting already weak veins.

-- Strengthen calf muscles (which helps your veins carry blood back to your heart)
+- Strengthen calf muscles (which help your veins carry blood back to your heart)

 - Improve circulation (and general support for your cardiovascular system)